 With rare exception, Saxon explains new concepts exactly like I’d explain them myself.
 So this has been a great fit for me as a teacher.
-Some kids might complain about the amount of daily homework, but if they understand the material, they can work through the problems quickly.
-And if they don’t, then they probably need the extra practice.
+I’ve heard some kids complain about the amount of daily homework.
+But if they understand the material, they can work through the problems quickly.
+And if they don’t, they obviously need the extra practice.

 One problem I see with categorizing books by color is that, sometimes, the spine is a different color then the cover (as in Show Your Work above).
-It’s obviously a yellow book, but the spine is actually black… so on which shelf should it go?
+It’s obviously a yellow book, but the spine is actually black.
+So on which of my color-coded bookshelves should it go?

-I do organize the clothes in my closet according to color, though, as well as the apps on my iPhone.
+I do organize the clothes in my closet according to color–in rainbow order.
+Ditto for the apps on my iPhone.
 My husband makes fun of the latter, but seeing all the individual screens of monochromatic icons makes me happy.
 So I’m sticking with it.

-How do you organize the books at your house?
-The clothes in your closet?
-The apps on your phone?
+How do you organize your home library?
+Do you have any color-coded bookshelves at your house?
+How about the clothes in your closet?
+Or the apps on your phone?

 Do you love to read, like I do?
 To read my other book reviews (organized by month read, not by color of color), follow this link: Flanders Family Recent Reads Or to peruse the titles my husband and I have written, check out the Books We’ve Authored page.